timescale/docs/mst/vpc-peering/vpc-peering-gcp.md

 1. Click `Add peering connection`.

-    A new connection with the status as `Pending Peer` is listed in your GCP console.
+    A new connection with a status of `Pending Peer` is listed in your GCP console.
 Make a note of the project name and the network name.

 1. In the GCP console go to `VPC` > `VPC network peering` and select